 After giving birth, your body is still weak.
-Bed rest and little amount of body movement are highly recommended.
+Bed rest and a little amount of body movement are highly recommended.
 You need to take care of yourself like you take care of your newborn.
 You need helping hands to do these things.
 Your husband is the immediate assistant you’ll have, but will not be enough.
 It’s advisable that after giving birth, ask for help or assistance from your family or nurses.
 They can be your source of information in terms of proper baby handling, baby washing as well as proper ways of breastfeeding.

 – Warmth is the best affection.

-“Kangaroo method” is a skin to skin, or chest to chest method used for preterm babies.
+“Kangaroo method” is a skin-to-skin or chest-to-chest method used for preterm babies.
 It is developmental care by holding the baby’s skin to skin against the mother or the father’s bare chest.
 This method is also helpful for babies with normal weight because it has many benefits.
 The warmth they get from this method is almost the same as what they have while inside the tummy, they will feel comfortable, decreasing their crying and stress.
 That way they can get a better and peaceful sleep, which is very essential for them since they are still developing.
-The warmth feeling provides them temperature and blood pressure regulation, heart rate, and respiratory stability, Brain, cognitive and motor development, Improved immune system function, Weight gain.
+The warmth feeling provides them temperature and blood pressure regulation, heart rate, and respiratory stability, Brain, cognitive, and motor development, Improved immune system function, Weight gain.

 Handle with Care

 - Newborn skin is sensitive and high risk with infections.
 Practice that every time you will touch or get close with your baby, you already washed and sanitized your hands.
 Make sure that everyone who will be handling your baby has cleaned their hands since their immune system is still unstable to be exposed to bacteria and germs.